Dobby233Liu/HATE-UML/README.md

 ### Windows

-You may need to install the [.NET 6.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (one of the downloads below `Run desktop apps`, depending on your computer).
+You may need to install the [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (one of the downloads below `Run desktop apps`, depending on your computer).
 I decided to not bundle framework-related code with the release, because it makes the download's size *absurdly huge*.

-1. Move everything in the ZIP file you downloaded to the directory with the game files - the place you can find `data.win` in.
+1. Move everything in the release ZIP file to you game directory (the place you can find `data.win` and `UNDERTALE.exe` or `DELTARUNE.exe` in).
-2. Tada!
+2. Tada, you're set!
 Open `HATE.exe` and start messing with stuff.

 ### macOS